(from Bible Prophecy Revealed: 2023, by Michael D. Fortner)

 We do the same thing in everyday life.
 Even though Rome claimed to rule the world, and they proclaimed that “all roads lead to Rome,” they knew that the world was much bigger than the empire because they traded with faraway places like India.
 So to say that Rome ruled the world was merely a way of saying that it ruled all the area within a reasonable distance of Rome; that Rome ruled its area of the world.

-Another example is found in Daniel 8, about the goat and the ram, which was about Alexander the Great defeating Media-Persia:
+Another example is found in Daniel 8, about the goat and the ram, which was about Alexander the Great attacking Media-Persia:

 As I was considering this, suddenly a male goat came from the west across the face of the whole earth and did not touch the ground.
 And the goat had a notable horn between his eyes.
 (Daniel 8:5)

-Likewise, when it says all nations will attack Jerusalem, it does not literally mean that every single nation on the planet will attack Jerusalem, it is an exaggeration (Zech.
+Likewise, when it says all nations will attack Jerusalem, it does not literally mean that every single nation on the planet (Zech.
 14:2).
 Not convinced yet?
 Watch for a column of smoke:

 Its streams shall be turned into pitch, and its dust into brimstone, and its land shall become burning pitch.
 It shall not be quenched night or day; its smoke shall go up forever.
 From generation to generation it shall lie waste; no one shall pass through it forever and ever.
 (Isaiah 34:9-10)

 Seriously, do you really believe that the smoke of Edom’s burning will rise forever?
-Ten billion years into the future the smoke of Edom will still be rising?
+Ten billion years into the future, the smoke of Edom will still be rising?
 No, it will not!
 In Rev. it says, “that ancient serpent called the devil, or Satan, who leads the whole world astray” (12:9).
-There you have it, Satan is going to deceive every person on the face of the whole earth, right?
+There you have it, Satan is going to deceive every person on the face of the planet, right?
 There won’t be one person alive who doesn’t worship Satan, right?
-If that is the case, why are they invading Israel?
+If that is the case, why are they going to invade Israel?
 Clearly, Israel is NOT following the beast of Revelation!

 Yet, there is a verse that seems to indicate the whole planet: “And he was given authority over every tribe, people, language and nation” (Rev.13:7).
 But it refers to the Middle Eastern / Mediterranean / European world where all previous heads of the beast have ruled.